josedsegurav/blog/src/content/blog/The first of it all.md

  sendEmail
 }
 ```
-And that is how I began my web dev journey.
-I like creating, and it is much more interesting when I can join it with all kind of areas like music, photography, games.
-But at the same time it feels there is so much to learn.
-Learning and practicing.
+And that's how my web development journey began.
+I love to create, and it's even more interesting when I can combine it with other passions like music, photography, and games.
+At the same time, it feels like there's an endless amount to learn, requiring constant learning and practice.